inventree/inventree-docs/docs/start/docker_prod.md

 ## Docker Production Server

-Using the [InvenTree docker image](./docker.md) streamlines the setup process for an InvenTree production server.
+Using the [InvenTree docker image](./docker.md) simplifies the setup process for an InvenTree production server.

 The following guide provides a streamlined production InvenTree installation, with minimal configuration required.

+!!! info "Starting Point"
+    This setup guide should be considered a *starting point*.
+It is likely that your particular production requirements will vary from the example shown here.

 ### Before You Start

-#### Docker Compose
+!!! warning "Docker Skills Required"

-This guide assumes that you are comfortable with the basic concepts of docker and docker-compose.
+    This guide assumes that you are reasonably comfortable with the basic concepts of docker and docker-compose.

 #### Docker Image